uxodb/klise-uxodb/_posts/authelia-multi-domain/2023-09-05-authelia-multi-domain.md

 ---

 In this post I have shown you how I've solved an issue I ran into.
-I've spent a good amount of time researching and implementing this issue, but in the end, Authelia's Multi Domain Protection has been implemented successfully in my environment.
+I've spent a good amount of time researching and implementing the solution to this issue, but in the end, Authelia's Multi Domain Protection has been implemented successfully in my environment.
 I'm much more satisfied with this solution in contrast to running multiple Authelia instances, which is an option as well...
 See you in the next!